ERC721Ash/ERC721Ash/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-ERC-721Ash is an improved implementation of the IERC721 standard that supports trading tokens for charge royalty fee.
+ERC-721Ash is an improved implementation of the IERC721 standard that supports trading tokens for a charged royalty fee.

 Here's why:
-* Fighting Against the zero royalty fee NFT marketplace, such as: X2Y2
+* Fighting Against the zero royalty fee NFT marketplace, such as X2Y2
-* Disruptive Innovation - Revenue Stream, Controlled Liquidity ...
+* Disruptive Innovation - Revenue Stream, Controlled Liquidity, Etc
-* More ...
+* Etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>